Resolve

 Online Ethnography

-Obtaining qualitative and behavioural data from platforms like Reddit to explore how men’s mental health affects relationships and coping strategies.
+Obtaining data from platforms like Reddit to explore how men’s mental health affects relationships and coping strategies.

 Survey

-Collecting quantitative and attitudinal data relating to the barriers and challenges within existing mental health support resources for young men
+Collecting data relating to the barriers and challenges within existing mental health support resources for young men

 Interviews